 - If you can’t access the settings, then try a factory reset, but make sure that you back up everything first because it will wipe your phone completely.
 Once you’ve backed up, go to Settings > System > Reset > Factory data reset > Reset phone > Reset phone.

 - If the problem persists after a factory reset, then it could be a hardware failure.
-You’ll have to contact your carrier, retailer, or Huawei to find out about a repair.
+You’ll have to contact your carrier, retailer, or Huawei to enquire about a repair or a replacement.

 Issue: Push notifications not working